Mike de Sousa is a content philanthropist who creates social publications, music, art, literature, and photography.

 THE NEED FOR ART LOVER VIP

-Art Lover VIP helps ensure his work can continue to be made available without charge or advertising, and that new work is developed and created.
-Art Lover VIPs are those who share his view that art and ideas should be free for all like the air we breathe, and their support shows itself in a number of ways.
-For more visit Art Lovers.
+Art Lover VIP ensures his work continues to be made available without charge or advertising, and that new work is developed and created.
+Art Lover VIPs are those who share his view that art and ideas should be free for all, as should the air we breathe and the water we drink.
+Perhaps you are one!